mschuchard/terraform-provider-stdlib/docs/functions/replace.md

 # function: replace

 Return the list where values are replaced at a specific element index.
-This function errors if the end_index, or the specified index plus the length of the replace_values list, is out of range for the original list (greater than or equal to the length of list_param).
+This function errors if the `end_index`, or the specified index plus the length of the `replace_values` list, is out of range for the original list (greater than or equal to the length of the `list` parameter).

 ## Example Usage